Chewy, chocolaty bites loaded with granola, raisins and an undercurrent of peanut butter.

 This recipe was born of using stuff up.

-The result of the experimentation?
+The result?
 Candy bites, loaded with granola, raisins, almonds and peanut butter.
-They’re small but sweet and filling.
+Boom, baby.

 A double-boiler or a heatproof bowl to set over a pan, a large spoon, a large baking sheet, parchment or wax paper.

 Sure!
 Use homemade, your favorite brand, or the one that looks most tempting on the store shelf.

 Technically yes, but rapidly cooling the chocolate that way may cause streaks or splotches to appear on the surface, especially when they come to room temperature again.
 No matter what, have the bites be at room temp. before eating them because they’re too hard to bite when chilled.

 Enjoy these indulgent nutty and chocolaty bites!
 The recipe is below, and if you need more chocolaty treats try these:

 >> Have you tried these Chocolate, Granola & Peanut Butter Bites?
 Scroll down to leave a comment and a star rating!

 - 12 ounces semi-sweet chocolate chips

 - 2 cups granola cereal with almonds & raisins (I used Quaker brand)